sveltejs/kit/.changeset/tame-lions-jump.md

 '@sveltejs/adapter-node': patch
 ---

-[fix] workaround sirv bug to allow routes with unicode characters
+[fix] upgrade polka and sirv. fixes handling of URLs with unicode characters